UweGerdes/docker-build-phantomjs-arm32v7/README.md

 $ docker build -t uwegerdes/build-phantomjs .
 ```

+Wait half an hour for build to complete.

+### Run the build container

-With that image you can now start a container to build Phantomjs:
+With that image you can now start a container to build phantomjs:

 ```bash
 $ docker run -it \